Wenglu/Angular-Task-Management-System/README.md

 ## Overview

 The Task Management System Application is designed to enhance productivity and organization by providing a user-friendly interface for managing tasks.
-This application is built using the latest version of Angular and incorporates advanced features such as state management with ngrx store and data persistence using local storage.
-The application is responsive, ensuring a seamless user experience on both desktop and mobile devices.
+This application is built using the latest version of Angular.
 ## Screen Shots

 ![Screenshot_1-7-2024_1389_angular-task-management-system-sigma vercel app](https://github.com/Mayank-Tiwari01/Angular-Task-Management-System/assets/103953234/28a11a33-8570-4b08-bc72-95ba58a20052)